den-wdi-2/create-an-issue/readme.md

 # GitHub Issues Lab
 ## Creating an Issue on your Fellow Developers Tic Tac Toe game

 Today you will be learning about GitHub issues.
-You will also be reviewing two of your peers code and submitting two issues on each one of their tic-tac-toe repos.
+You will also be reviewing two of your peers' code and submitting two issues on each one of their tic-tac-toe repos.

 This weekend you will solve these issues, as well as finish your OOP refactor and add some new style to your tic-tac-toe game.